Best Oatmeal Cookies

 Notes

-- Baking chips: chocolate chips, white chocolate chips, peanut butter chips,Â
+- Baking chips: chocolate chips, white chocolate chips, peanut butter chips, and cinnamon chips, butterscotch chips (scotchies)

-- Dried fruit: (cranberries, raspberries, blueberries, etc.)
+- Dried fruit: raisins (oatmeal raisin cookies),ย cranberries, raspberries, blueberries, etc.

-- Nuts: (walnuts, pecans, sliced almonds, etc.)
+- Nuts: walnuts, pecans, sliced almonds, etc.

 Nutrition